AustinBrunkhorst/CPP-Reflection/README.md

 float someIntensityField;
 ```

-One of the coolest things about this aside from type safety, is that Visual Studio correctly syntax highlights the contents of the macro and also provides intellisense!
+One of the coolest things about this, aside from type safety, is that Visual Studio correctly syntax highlights the contents of the macro and also provides intellisense!
 It's a beautiful thing.
 Here's a more complete example of interfacing with it at runtime using the runtime library.

 ```C++
 struct SoundEffect